-In our previous newsletter we got a glimpse of Hubble Telescope, its need and working.
-Today we will discuss on Pioneer 10!
+In our previous newsletter, we got a glimpse of the Hubble Telescope, its need, and working.
+Today we will discuss Pioneer 10!

 Quick Wiki Intro: Pioneer 10 (originally designated Pioneer F) is an American space probe, launched in 1972 and weighing 258 kilograms (569 pounds), that completed the first mission to the planet Jupiter.
 Thereafter, Pioneer 10 became the first of five artificial objects to achieve the escape velocity that will allow them to leave the Solar System.

 Lots of Firsts:

 - First spacecraft placed on a trajectory to escape the solar system into interstellar space

 - First spacecraft to fly through the main asteroid belt

 - Crossed the orbit of Neptune to become the first human-made object to go beyond Neptune

 - First spacecraft to use all-nuclear electrical power